Mabel Purefoy FitzGerald: Early life and education

 Mabel FitzGerald was born in 1872 in Preston Candover near Basingstoke.
 She was educated at home, as was typical for upper and middle class girls in her time.
 In 1895, both her parents died and Mabel moved to Oxford with her sisters in 1896.
 She began to teach herself chemistry and biology from books, as well as attending classes at Oxford University between 1896 and 1899, even though women were not yet allowed to receive degrees.
 She continued her studies at the University of Copenhagen, Cambridge University and New York University.

 In 1887, Sir Francis Gotch granted Mabel permission to attend the Honor School of Physiology, where she became the first female student in medical school at the University of Oxford.
 She attended her first scientific presentation in 1902 at the inauguration of Statens Serum Institut in Copenhagen alongside future Nobel prize winners Paul Ehrlich and Robert Koch.
 In 1904, while working alongside John Scott Haldane to determine the role of carbon dioxide in disease, she met William Osler, the father of modern medicine.
 Mabel was invited by Osler to help him establish a medical training program at Radcliff Infirmary.
 As a couple years passed, Mabel found herself as a research fellow at the new Rockefeller Institute in New York City.
-Once there, Mabel befriended Canadian fellow Maud Menten and both relocated to the University of Toronto.
+Once there, she befriended Canadian fellow Maud Menten and both relocated to the University of Toronto.
 There, she modified the histological method and proved the origin of hydrochloric acid in the parietal cells of gastric tubules.
 After completing her research, Mabel returned to New York in hopes of earning her medical degree from Oxford.
 Her 1500 hours in the medical curriculum and three years of clinical training with Osler proved to be insufficient as the University of Oxford did not award medical degrees to women at the time.
 The New York Board of Regents decided that Mabel should attend an American high school due to them claiming Mabel's extensive English education was insufficient for her to receive her medical degree.
 Mabel began high school in New York City.

-Mabel is noted coming up with the following motto within her diaries a result of career experience and the great heights she was willing to go to reach her goals, "If you can't get want you like, like what you get."
+Mabel is noted with creating the motto, "If you can't get what you like, like what you get", within her diaries a result of career experience and motivation to reach her goals.
 It was Mabel's hard work, dedication, and perseverance towards her education and early career that allowed her to produce multiple publications and develop friendships with her mentors.